dotnet/designs/accepted/2020/linking-libraries.md

 `string.Split`, trimming will remove the `Split` method.
 When an assembly that the trim tool didn't know about is loaded dynamically, it may need `string.Split`, and fail to run.
-* `System.Reflection.Emit`
-    * A method or property that is only called by dynamically generated code may be trimmed if the linker isn't aware of it.

 #### Serialization